 - Lie on your left side with your right knee bent in toward your chest.

 - Take the protective cap off the enema bottle.
 Insert the tip into your rectum.

 - Remove the tip from your rectum.
 Keep lying on your left side.
 Hold the liquid in your rectum until you feel the urge to move your bowels.
 This usually takes about 5 to 10 minutes.

-- Go to the bathroom to let the liquid out of your rectum.
-Expel the liquid in the toilet.
+- Go to the bathroom to let the liquid out of your rectum into the toilet.

-If you see any stool (solid waste) in the toilet, fill the enema bottle with room temperature tap water and repeat the steps above.
-Repeat the enema until you don’t see any stool in the toilet.
+If you see any stool (poop) in the toilet, fill the enema bottle with room temperature tap water and repeat the steps above.
+Repeat the enema until you don’t see any stool.
 It’s okay if the liquid from the enema doesn’t change color.

 - Don’t put on any lotion, cream, powder, makeup, perfume, or cologne.